SantonyChoi/docs/docs/client-settings.md

 ## App Info

 This is metadata about your app that gives users more context.
+While only name is required, these details should ideally be provided for the best possible user experience.

+**Name**

+This is the name we'll use to reference your app in various parts of the Bitski interface.
+For example, in the list of connected apps under the user's account.

+**App URL**

+This is the URL we'll link to when referencing your app in Bitski.

+**Contact Email**

+This should be an email where we can contact you about any issues regarding your app.
+It is not currently exposed to users.

+**Privacy Policy URL**

+We will feature this link when asking users if they want to authorize your app.

+**Terms URL**

-We will feature these details in our interface when we are presenting requests from your app or referencing your app.
+We will feature this link when asking users if they want to authorize your app.

-## Callback URLs
+## Redirect URLs

 These are approved URLs that clients using your *client id* can ask to be redirected to.
 It's important to keep this list as small as possible so malicious apps cannot pose as you.
 If a client asks to be redirected to a URL that is not on this list, they will receive an error.